About the Program

 - Fabrication Space equipped with a full range of woodworking equipment, two Epilog laser cutters, a three axis CNC router, a CNC plasma cutter and six 3-D printers

 - Digital Lab equipped with 11 Apple iMac computers, laser printers, large format inkjet printers (up to 44" wide), flatbed scanners, 36" blueprint scanner, vinyl cutter (with sand blasting/paint stencil mask) and a full range of photo documentation equipment available for checkout

 - Permanent, fully equipped photo space for documentation of 3-D work

 Ceramic BFA students will be introduced to a range of possibilities in terms of forming and firing technologies.
 Working at beginning, intermediate and advanced levels, BFA students help to create and represent the studio community collaborating with faculty members and graduate students pursuing their MFA degrees.
 You have opportunities to take courses with ceramic graduate students on kiln building, glaze and clay body chemistry, and ceramics history.
 In addition, through leadership and studio tech responsibilities we prepare our BFA students for artist residencies, assistantships, apprenticeships and internships leading to a professional career or graduate study.

 MFA Art- Ceramics Emphasis

 UNL Ceramic MFA students have been potters, vessel makers, sculptors, mixed-media artists and installation artists.
-Graduate students share spacious, well-lit studios on the second floor of Richards Hall and take advantage of a wide range of studio equipment.
+Graduate students share spacious, well-lit studios mainly on the second floor and ground level of Richards Hall and take advantage of a wide range of studio equipment.